mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 And by doing this we see what the `arguments` variable is all about.
 It's a list
-of all **arguments**.
+of **all arguments**.
 Not parameters.
 But actual values passed to the function.
-You see there are no parameters to the function `logAll`, but there are
+We see there are no parameters to the function `logAll`, but there are four
 arguments.

-This object is an Array like object similar to say NodeList in the browser.
-It's
+This magically created `arguments` object is an Array-like object, similar to
-not quite an array, but behaves in many ways like an array.
-So we could iterate
+say `NodeList` in the browser.
+It's not quite an array, but behaves in many ways
-over the values as seen above, but there are some limitations.
-For instance, it
+like an array.
+We could iterate over the values as seen above, but there are
-doesn't inherit the Array prototype.
-This means we can't do things like:
+some limitations.
+For instance, it doesn't inherit the Array prototype.
+This
+means we can't do things like:

 ```js
 function logEven(/* no explicit parameters */) {